cyb3rxp/awesome-soc/detection_engineering.md

 * Correlation of firewall logs (outgoing traffic) and a list of IP addresses that are sources of detected attacks by WAF and NIDS
    * NB: this is most likely a hint that a vulnerability has successfully been exploited and there is a callback to an attacker's machine.

+### Impossible scenarios
+* Same user authenticating within X min of timeframe, on two different endpoints (not being located in the same place).
+   * for instance, X > 2min.
+* Same user (except admins, to begin with) authenticating on more than X endpoints, per timeframe
+   * for instance, X > 3.